sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-eks/deployment.rst

 Deployment
 ===========
-Below are the steps to deploy Fire Insights AWS Elastic Kubernetes Service (EKS).
+Below are the steps to deploy Sparkflows AWS Elastic Kubernetes Service (EKS).

 Step 1 : Create a Persistent Volume
 ---------------------------------------